Probate/Inheritance Tax Valuation

 The Property Inspection

-The RICS surveyor will conduct an in-depth inspection, identifying structural weaknesses, material defects and potential repair needs.
+The RICS surveyor will conduct an in-depth inspection.

 4